-Four volumes of Niedecker's poetry have been published since her death: Blue Chicory (1976), From This Condensery: The Complete Writings of Lorine Niedecker (1985), The Granite Pail: The Selected Poems of Lorine Niedecker (1985), and Lorine Niedecker Collected Works (2002), which collects all of Niedecker's poems as well as reviews and other prose; and Lake Superior (2013), which published Niedecker's long poem "Lake Superior" along with a collection of her personal, geological, and historical writings and essays on Niedecker by others.
+Five volumes of Niedecker's poetry have been published since her death: Blue Chicory (1976); From This Condensery: The Complete Writings of Lorine Niedecker (1985); The Granite Pail: The Selected Poems of Lorine Niedecker (1985); Lorine Niedecker Collected Works (2002), which collects all of Niedecker's poems as well as reviews and other prose; and Lake Superior (2013), which published Niedecker's long poem "Lake Superior" along with a collection of her personal, geological, and historical writings and essays on Niedecker by others.
 Evaluating her achievement, Michael Heller observed that "[Niedecker's] gift . . . has been the courage to breach her reticence, to speak simply and accurately as few poets do today.
 Thus despite their often bitter quality, these poems are peculiarly consoling to the reader, for they offer, above all, the comfort of substance, of authentic possession."
 Basil Bunting, upon her death, wrote that “In England she was, in the estimation of many, the most interesting woman poet America has yet produced.”